mrismanaziz/Reforestation/README.md

-## What did the sea say to the sand?
-"We have to stop meeting like this."
+## How do the trees get on the internet?
+They log on.